Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 • Set up a simple email template and start a list that includes past clients, sphere, and warm advocates.

-• Launch weekly distribution through Email Marketing for Real Estate Agents along with social posts that point back to the same idea.
+• Launch regular distribution through Email Marketing for Real Estate Agents along with social posts that point back to the same idea.

 • Engage with at least five local businesses or community pages each week with thoughtful comments, not generic reactions.